Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 That’s it.
 That’s the thing.
 Take it to your GURPS or DFRPG table.

-A few notes to appease anyone who’s naturally suspicious of rules proposals that short:
+A few notes to appease those who are naturally suspicious of rules proposals that short:

 The concept behind STROLL